Does Diesel Go Bad and How Long Does It Last?

 • 12+ months: If the temperature is kept below 70 degrees F

-There are lots of anecdotal reports of diesel fuel lasting much longer than this.
+There are many anecdotal reports of diesel fuel lasting much longer than this.
 I’ve read in forums of diesel fuel lasting 10+ years and being okay.
 However, you’ll risk ruining your machines if you use expired diesel.

 What makes diesel go bad?